Capstone-Projects-2022-Spring/project-pill-io/README.md

 # Release v2.0.0 (SECOND MILESTONE DEMO)
 !!
 MILESTONE DEMO 2 !!

+## Release Notes

+What's Changed:
+      Merge Pi 119 implement user login data retrieval functionality into Main by @mishagolikov in #16 Create userDash board without banner by @t-harun in #17 Pi 136 update settings UI by @tuh00755 in #18 Improved UI Look by @tuh00755 in #19
+      Issue Collector by @tuh00755 in #21
+      Added banner with button for scan by @t-harun in #22 Pi 134 fix hello username issue in profile page by @t-harun in #23 Merge 134 - Fixed corrupt DB file, now fully working into main by @mishagolikov in #24 Add files via upload by @AnyaMin in #25
+      Settings merge conflict Resolved by @Ethanterrel in #27 Pi 139 implement medication schedule function in user dash board by @t-harun in #29 Pi 140 reformat website navigation by @t-harun in #28 Merge 141 - Medform and MedList into main by @mishagolikov in #30 Merge Pi 141 add pill dispensing related fields to database and add fields to related forms into main branch by @mishagolikov in #32

 ## How to create an account and log in

   Creating an Account: